The Best Hollow Body Guitar Brands

 Fender's partnership with Gretsch helped improve their current production guitars and made sure that all their re-issues are vintage-correct.
 This includes the Gretsch G6136T White Falcon which sports the same 1959 style, Bigsby, arched top and gold-sparkle binding.

 The retail price for the Gretsch 6120 Chet Atkins hollow body guitar is $2,274.99.
 The stylish Gretsch G6136T White Falcon is tagged with a price of $3099.99.
 There are other mid priced Gretsch hollow body guitars for budget conscious musicians.

 In 1936, Gibson's first attempt to make production line electric guitars resulted in the first ever hollow body guitar with a pickup attachment, the ES-150.
 Gibson then improved on this design and by 1949, they came up with the ES-175 that had built-in electric pickups, which is largely considered as the first ever fully electric semi-acoustic guitar.
 It subsequently became the working template that other hollow body manufacturers improved on.
 Up to now guitarists world over prefer the ES-175's simple yet effective design.

-(Gibson Custom ES-175 pictured above - Get the latest prices and reviews at Amazon.com)
+(Gibson Custom ES-175 pictured above - Get the latest prices and reviews at Sweetwater.com)

-Epiphone Casino - Get the latest prices and reviews at Amazon.com
+Epiphone Casino - Get the latest prices and reviews at Sweetwater.com

 Epiphone, a sub company of Gibson also made waves among hollow body guitar enthusiasts with the Epiphone Casino.
 Having been favored by the Beatles and notably John Lennon, this is the guitar that put the Epiphone brand on the map.
 Although it looks like a Gibson ES-335 (the ES-335 came top of our Semi-Hollow Body list), the Casino is a true hollowbody guitar, bringing with it a unique warm and ringing tone.